Vegan Japanese

 A pan with golden tofu cubes, mushrooms and a dark brown teriyaki sauce sizzling and bubbling away inside.

-13. Check the rice for tenderness.
+Check the rice for tenderness.
 By now all the water should be absorbed.
+Spoon the cooked rice into bowls and add the teriyaki tofu and mushrooms on top.

 A large brown ceramic serving dish containing rice topped with golden cubes of tofu, fried mushrooms and garnished with green herbs, next to a small side dish containing sliced vegetable pickles.